 Peru has a relatively open national investment environment, with relatively few controlled or restricted sectors.
 It is also the 2nd ranked country in South America on the World Bank Group’s Doing Business rankings, after Chile.
 The primary constraint on growth appears to be regulatory bureaucracy, which adds difficulty and expense to starting and operating a business.
 Labor regulations have made it very difficult to terminate employees, which leads to low productivity, a large informal sector, and few opportunities for young, motivated talent.

-Peru’s free zones program consists of the Centros de Exportación, Transformación, Industria Comercialización y Servicios (CETICOS) at Ilo, Matarani, and Tacna.
+Peru’s free zones program originally consisted of the Centros de Exportación, Transformación, Industria Comercialización y Servicios (CETICOS) at Ilo, Matarani, and Tacna.
 In 2001, the government transformed the CETICOS in Tacna into a new type of zone, the Tacna Free Zone, or Zofratacna.